mauritssilvis/challenges/README.md

 # Challenges

-> A collection of programming challenges, solved using different programming languages
+> A collection of programming challenges

-## About
+## Introduction

-With this project, I provide solutions to common programming challenges in different programming languages.
+With this educational project, I provide solutions to common programming problems.

+Below, I first describe the [aims](#1-aims) I have with the current project.
+I then [list](#2-overview) the programming languages for which I solved programming challenges.

-## Aims
+## 1. Aims

 My aims with this project are to:

-- Extend my knowledge of algorithms, data structures and design patterns.
+- Extend my knowledge of different programming tools.
 - Apply this knowledge in solving practical programming problems.

 More generally, I strive to: